Bond Street Station Upgrade

 Value Est. £300m

-Engineering challenges include the top-down construction of the ticket hall structure replacing the basement of a Listed Building constructed in the 1790s, and demolition of a former bank building built in the 1960’s to provide access to the shafts and tunnels which will form the new passages and escalator shaft providing improved access to the platforms.
+Engineering challenges included the top-down construction of the ticket hall structure which replaced the basement of a Listed Building constructed in the 1790s, and demolition of a former bank building built in the 1960’s to provide access to the shafts and tunnels which form the new passages and escalator shaft providing improved access to the platforms.

-LBA worked initially with Costain/Laing O’Rourke during the tender period for the project providing, Construction, Planning and Instrumentation and Monitoring advice.
-Following contract award, during the preconstruction ‘Optimised Contractor’ Involvement (OCI) phase, LBA provided;
+LBA initially worked with Costain/Laing O’Rourke during the tender period for the project providing construction, Planning and Instrumentation and Monitoring advice.
+Once the contract was awarded, during the pre-construction phase, LBA provided;

-These roles followed on into the main construction period, with changing emphasis as the project unfolded, including;
+These roles continued into the main construction period, with changed emphasis as the project advanced to include;

-• Station Interface management, planning possessions and closures etc
+• Station Interface management, planning possessions and closures,

-- Instrumentation and monitoring management, providing clarity in interpretation of results, providing confidence to the project team and Client
+- Instrumentation and monitoring management, providing clarity in interpretation of results and confidence to the project team and Client.